Crown Lynn: Diversification of designs

 After the war, the company began to experiment and diversify.
 Employees were encouraged to develop different styles.
 Artist Dave Jenkin came from the Elam School of Art in 1945, and later helped in setting up the design studio.
 With guidance from his aunt, Briar Gardner, he began by applying glaze effects to ornamental wares, and a trickle glaze technique was developed.
 These trickle-glazed pieces are still highly sought after by collectors.
 In 1948, the "specials" department of Amalgamated Brick and Pipe became Crown Lynn Potteries Limited.

 In the late 1940s and early 1950s Tom Clark recruited experienced staff from England and Europe to work in the newly formed Crown Lynn Specials Department.
 New equipment was purchased which enabled a more extensive range to be developed.
 This new range included tea sets, art pottery and salad ware, and utilised a variety of decorative techniques such as monogram printing, band brushing and lining.
 At the same time the factory laboratory discovered that the use of a halloysitic clay from Matauri Bay helped increased the fired whiteness of the body.
 This enabled Crown Lynn to mass-produce tableware decorated with transfers, and coloured tableware.
 This discovery virtually saved the firm, as the recent revaluation of the pound had made it very difficult for companies to export overseas.
 The intent of the "Specials Department" was to produce more upmarket works from Crown Lynn's existing commercial production-line wares in order to compete with the Royal Doulton works that were being imported into New Zealand.
 Tom Clark hired, among others, Frank Carpay, Mirek Smisek and Ernest Shufflebotham.

 In 1961 the purchase of a Malkin pattern stamp machine and a Murray Curvex colour printing machine enabled the company to produce variations of popular overseas patterns.
 "These machines bring pottery decoration to as near automation as is presently practical," said production manager Colin Leitch.
 "With only one operation on the machine itself, plus those engaged in bringing up and removing the ware, the Murray Curvex will put through 200 dozen pieces a day.
 The Malkin will do even better - 400 or more."

+New Zealand's national airline carrier, Air New Zealand supported the brand with a Māori motif design in brown on Turquoise in 1965.
+Further items from Crown Lynn were included in Air New Zealand's inflight range including Titian factory's honey-coloured goblets and ashtrays.
+Crown Lynn also produced crockery for Ansett, Qantas, British Airways and TEAL.

 At the time Crown Lynn was the southern hemisphere's largest producer of household pottery, and remained so up to at least 1978.
-At its height the factory employed 650 staff, produced about 17 million pieces annually, and exported to Australia, the Pacific Islands, south-east Asia, the USA and Canada.
+At its height the factory employed 650 staff, produced about 17 million pieces annually, and exported to Australia, the Pacific Islands, south-east Asia, the US and Canada.